 Little did the twins know how I lived so vicariously through their lives and for the right to vote in America.
 And oh, how I wished I could have joined them in the march!
 I also felt their anxiety, anguish, pain, tears, and shock when their friends were drafted into World War II.
 What these two, fine women, among many others, did to help the War effort was heartwarming.
 I wanted to cry for the troops and families left behind on the home front, instead I suffered in silence.
 Readers will also be able to find out how this experience too, influenced my twins’ lives.

 Patricia’s and Kathleen’s immigrant family history goes back generations and coming to America indeed saved them from poverty and despair.
 I discovered how difficult life can be and realize that I have an important role as a cornerstone of all my tenants and their families’ lives.
 I know they need me, as much as I need them.
 I too have had my share of my ups and downs – suffered abandonment, survived auctions and the destruction of my apartment building in the middle of the night, and in recent times harbored the overwhelming fear of being torn down.
-But I am a survivor and my full story will be told in 2020 with the publication of FRED: Building of Dreams.
+But I am a survivor and my full story will be told in the early Spring of 2021 with the publication of FRED: Building of Dreams.
 There are more memories waiting to be told.